The First Program of Its Kind in the US

 The first eating disorder program of its kind in the country

 Rainbow Road is the first of its kind in the country in terms of eating disorder treatment for queer clients, by queer and allied providers who have a deep understanding of intersectional therapy and the nuances needed to work with this population in a way that is affirming and creates sustainable recovery.

 Mental health treatment is not a one size fits all process.
 In starting the Rainbow Road IOP, Walden is spearheading a movement to be more inclusive and to provide services unique to the queer community, so they know there is a safe and welcoming place for them to get the help they need.

 We are proud to be modeling what the new societal expectation should be for mental health and eating disorder treatment providers and programs, and how to compassionately care for people of all genders and sexualities.

 If you’re interested in learning more about our Rainbow Road IOP, Walden is here to help you.
 Contact us today and tell your evaluator that you are interested in Rainbow Road.

-Author M Reim Ifrach (They/Them) is the Director of Rainbow Road IOP for Walden Behavioral Care.
+Wednesdae Reim Ifrach (They/Them/Their) is the Director of Rainbow Road IOP for Walden Behavioral Care.
 Their credentials include: REAT, ATR-BC, LPC.
-M is on the Board of Directors for Project HEAL and a contributor to the Museum of Modern Art’s “Artful Practices” Program.
-When M is not seeing clients, they teach Masters Level students on Diversity Practice in Art Therapy, Eating Disorders and Gender Affirming Care.
-M’s passion lies deeply with the LGBTQIA2S+, BIPOC+ and AAPI communities and seeks to expand mental health care to be more inclusive of all those with marginalized identities and barriers to treatment.
+Wednesdae is on the Board of Directors for Project HEAL and a contributor to the Museum of Modern Art’s “Artful Practices” Program.
+When Wednesdae is not seeing clients, they teach Masters Level students on Diversity Practice in Art Therapy, Eating Disorders and Gender Affirming Care.
+Wednesdae’s passion lies deeply with the LGBTQIA2S+, BIPOC+ and AAPI communities and seeks to expand mental health care to be more inclusive of all those with marginalized identities and barriers to treatment.